grscheller/scheller-linux-archive/notes/gitNotes.md

 ## GIT checkout:

 The git checkout command lets you navigate between branches.
 Checking out a branch updates the files in the working directory to match the version stored in that branch, and it tells GIT to record all new commits on that branch.
 Think of it as a way to select which line of development you’re working on.

-    1. Check out an existing branch
+### Checking out branches

 ```bash
    $ git checkout existingBranch
 ```

-    2. Can also create a new branch at checkout
+Can also create a new branch at checkout

 ```bash
    $ git checkout -b newBranch
 ```

 or base it on another existing branch instead of the current one.

 ```bash
    $ git checkout -b newBranch anotherBranch
 ```

-    You can work on multiple branches in a single repository by switching between them with git checkout.
+You can work on multiple branches in a single repository by switching between them with `git checkout` or `git switch`.

-    3. Check out a branch you don't have locally from origin (the repo you are tracking from - usually the one you first cloned from).
+Check out a branch you don't have locally from origin (the repo you are tracking from, usually the one you first cloned from).

 ```bash
    $ git fetch
    $ git checkout some_new_remote_branch
 ```

-    4. If you are tracking several remote branches, you need to be a bit more specific:
+If you are tracking several remote branches, you may need to be a bit more specific:

 ```bash
    $ git checkout -b some_branch remote-name/some_branch